sec-bit/mle-pcs/basefold/basefold-03.md

 \tilde{f}(X_0,X_1,\ldots, X_{n-1}) - v = \sum_{i=0}^{n-1} (X_k-u_k) \cdot q_i(X_0,X_1,\ldots, X_{k-1})
 $$

 For example, Virgo adopts this scheme for the MLE PCS protocol.
 However, Basefold [ZCF23] presents a refreshing approach to implementing the MLE Evaluation Argument by combining the Basefold-IOPP protocol and the Sumcheck protocol.
-We can use the Sumcheck protocol's summation proof as the main framework of the protocol, then use Basefold-IOPP to ensure the Low degree of the MLE polynomial.
+We can use the Sumcheck protocol's summation and proof as the main framework of the protocol, then use Basefold-IOPP to ensure the Low degree of the MLE polynomial.
 Additionally, the evaluation of the MLE polynomial at random points generated after multiple rounds of folding in the Basefold-IOPP protocol compensates for the correctness proof of the evaluation required in the last round of the Sumcheck protocol.

 ## Final Output of the Basefold-IOPP Protocol